I have questions about using Wi-Fi Calling

 - Learn how to change your rate plan on MyBell

-Note: In some instances, activation may take up to 24 hours to complete.
-You will receive a text message to go back into your phone settings and complete the activation process.
+Note: in some instances, it may take up to 24 hours to activate Wi-Fi Calling.
+You’ll get a text message to go back into your phone settings and complete the activation process.